Leadership

 Associate Dean of Graduate Medical Education

-Dr. Miller serves as the associate Dean of Graduate Medical Education at the proposed Meritus School of Osteopathic Medicine.
+Dr. Miller serves as the associate Dean of Graduate Medical Education at the Meritus School of Osteopathic Medicine.
 He received his medical degree from the Philadelphia College of Osteopathic Medicine in Philadelphia, Pa., and completed an osteopathic internship at Jefferson Northeast in Langhorne, Pa., followed by a residency in family medicine at Geisinger Medical Center in Danville, Pa.
 Dr. Miller is board certified in family medicine by the American Board of Family Medicine and the American Osteopathic Board of Family Physicians.
 He is a Fellow of the American Academy of Family Physicians and member of the American Society of Addiction Medicine.

 Adrian Park, M.D.

-Associate Dean of Research and Innovation
+Associate Dean of Innovation

-Dr. Park serves as Surgeon in Chief and Clinical Innovation Officer for Meritus Health and the Associate Dean of Research and Innovation for the proposed Meritus School of Osteopathic Medicine.
+Dr. Park serves as Surgeon in Chief and Clinical Innovation Officer for Meritus Health and the Associate Dean of Innovation for the Meritus School of Osteopathic Medicine.
 Prior to joining Meritus, Dr. Park was the James and Sylvia Earl Chair of Surgery and Surgeon in Chief, Luminis Health in Annapolis, Md., and Professor of Surgery at Johns Hopkins University School of Medicine.
 Dr. Park has made major advancements in the improvement of laparoscopic techniques and technology, complex hernia repair, foregut and spleen surgery.
 He holds over 20 patents and has been instrumental in the development and application of new technologies in endoscopic surgery.

 Chanté Richardson, PH.D., MBA